 You'll find it to be super helpful with high school students who are reading the Bible.
-They have an easier time reading through geographical words and long names.
+They have an easier time reading through geographical words and long names like Capharnaum.

-Click here for a searchable Roman Catholic Bible site with all of the books of the Catholic Bible!
+Again, you can click here for the best searchable Roman Catholic Bible with all of the books of the Catholic Bible.
+Enjoy!